-1. Stewards are responsible for duties as described in the IHSA Chess Rules (Section 23-4).

-2. Stewards are responsible for enforcing the IHSA Team Chess Tournament Policies (Article IX) and bringing violations to the attention of the Head Steward or Tournament Director.
+- 1. Stewards are responsible for duties as described in the IHSA Chess Rules (Section 23-4). - 2.
+Stewards are responsible for enforcing the IHSA Team Chess Tournament Policies (Article IX) and bringing violations to the attention of the Head Steward or Tournament Director. - 3.
+Stewards are not expected to know how to reset all various types of clocks; a steward may seek assistance from coaches or other players.